Go Back

 Brew the White Tea Carefully

-1. Heat 1.65 L of water to 75–80°C — avoid boiling, which introduces bitterness and dulls white tea’s floral sweetness.
-Rest freshly boiled water for 4–5 minutes if needed.
-Add 6 tea bags (or ~12 g loose leaf) and steep for 3–4 minutes, removing gently without squeezing.
-Allow the tea to cool to lukewarm.
+1. Heat the 1.65 litres of water to 75–80°C — avoid boiling, which introduces bitterness and dulls white tea's characteristic floral sweetness.
+If working without a thermometer, rest freshly boiled water for 4–5 minutes before using.
+Add the 6 tea bags (or approximately 12g of loose-leaf white tea) and steep for 3–4 minutes.
+Remove the bags gently without squeezing, which would force out the most concentrated and least pleasant compounds held inside them.
+Allow the tea to cool to lukewarm before proceeding.

 Make the Light Strawberry Syrup